Mobirise

 de l'Afrique de l'Ouest

-Une campagne d'observation concertée, multi-échelle, annuelle, co-conçue et multidisciplinaire dans le système d'upwelling tropical de l'Atlantique Nord
+Une campagne d'observation concertée, multi-échelle, annuelle, co-conçue et transdisciplinaire dans le système d'upwelling tropical de l'Atlantique Nord

-FUTURO (The FUture of Tropical Upwelling Regions in the Atlantic Ocean) vise à améliorer notre compréhension et la gestion durable de la zone d'upwelling tropical dans l'océan Atlantique au large de l'Afrique de l'Ouest, contribuant ainsi aux objectifs de la Décennie des Nations Unies pour l'Océan
+FUTURO vise à améliorer notre compréhension et la gestion durable de la zone d'upwelling tropical dans l'océan Atlantique au large de l'Afrique de l'Ouest, contribuant ainsi aux objectifs de la Décennie des Nations Unies pour l'Océan.
+C'est un projet de la Décennie officiellement approuvé dans le cadre du programme SEAWARD Africa.

 Nous vous invitons à établir des alliances et des groupes de travail avec toutes les parties prenantes dans le cadre d'une collaboration internationale en pleine expansion.